FallenDeity/discord.py-masterclass/docs/custom-context.md

 # Custom Context Class

-There are many uses for [context](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html?#discord.ext.commands.Context) and its properties, however occasionally we wish to add some additional methods or attributes.
+There are many uses for [context][discord.ext.commands.Context] and its properties, however occasionally we wish to add some additional methods or attributes.

 Here is how you do it in discord.py: